Breaking of a floating particle raft by water waves: Introduction

 Another mechanism for breaking a granular raft involves subjecting it to water surface waves.
 In that case, which has not been studied to our knowledge, a sufficient deformation of the raft may cause its fracture and fragmentation.
-This situation is relevant for comparing it with the fracturing of the sea ice at its edges in contact with the polar ocean, the so-called Marginal Ice Zone (MIZ), and may reproduce observations made at larger scale.
+This situation is {to some extent similar to the} fracturing of the sea ice at its edges in contact with the polar ocean, the so-called Marginal Ice Zone (MIZ).
 In the MIZ, oceanic gravity surface waves are indeed the main mechanism of fragmentation of sea ice~\cite{squire1995ocean,dumont2011wave}.
 Sea ice, which covers extensive areas in polar oceans (thousands of kilometers) is a brittle material that fractures at relatively small strains and corresponding stresses compared to its Young's modulus.
 The bulk of sea ice experiences internal and external stresses at large scales, leading to multiple kilometer-length cracks with a wide range of scales (see Fig.~\ref{Images1}, (b)).
 This complex fracturing behavior necessitates the use of a complex rheology for describing large-scale motions~\cite{feltham2008sea,herman2022granular}.
 In the MIZ, swells consisting of water surface waves with wavelengths on the order of 10 to 100 m deform and break the sea ice, generating multiple fragments called floes.
 These floes interact with incoming waves by scattering them and increasing their damping rate~\cite{squire2020ocean}.
 However, due to wind, water currents, and wave momentum, the floes drift away from the sea ice edge.
-The features of the MIZ, resulting from ice breaking by the waves, grinding by the collisions between the floes, freezing or melting, and drift, exhibit high variability and evolve over time~\cite{Horvat2022}.
-Consequently, there have been numerous studies focusing on the statistical analysis of floes, particularly the floe-size distribution, both theoretically~\cite{Herman2010,Gherardi2015,Horvat2017,Montiel2022} and in the field~\cite{Dumas2021}.
-Recently, experimental investigations using the Large Ice Model Basin in Hambourg have been conducted, where a water flume of $72\,$m\,$\times$\,$10$\,m is used to generate gravity surface waves on a artificial floating ice sheet, allowing for the characterization of ice floe size and shape distributions from surface images~\cite{Herman2018}.
+The features of the MIZ, resulting from ice breaking by the waves, grinding by the collisions between the floes, freezing or melting, and drift, exhibit high variability and evolve over time~\cite{Horvat2022}. {Recent numerical simulations show that the interactions between the floes themselves and with the flow generate turbulence at the ice-ocean surface~\cite{Brenner2023}}.
+Consequently, there have been numerous studies focusing on the statistical analysis of floes, particularly the floe-size distribution, both theoretically~\cite{Herman2010,Gherardi2015,Horvat2017,montiel2022theoretical} and in the field~\cite{Dumas2021}.
+Recently, experimental investigations using the Large Ice Model Basin in Hamburg have been conducted, where a water flume of $72\,$m\,$\times$\,$10$\,m is used to generate gravity surface waves on a artificial floating ice sheet, allowing for the characterization of ice floe size and shape distributions from surface images~\cite{Herman2018}.
 However, these measurements are static in nature, and the dynamic fragmentation process has not been explored.
-Here, we replicate a similar experimental protocol on a smaller scale, on the order of the ten of centimeter, to study the fragmentation of a particle raft subjected to surface waves and potentially draw analogies with the fracturing of sea ice and the production of ice floes.
-As described in the following sections, the fracture patterns observed in our particle rafts exhibit a striking visual resemblance to the sea ice (see Fig.~\ref{Images1}, (d)).
+Here, we {adopt} a similar experimental protocol on a smaller scale, on the order of the ten of centimeter, to study the fragmentation of a particle raft subjected to surface waves and potentially draw analogies with the fracturing of sea ice and the production of ice floes.
+As described in the following sections, the fracture patterns observed in our particle rafts exhibit a visual resemblance to the sea ice (see Fig.~\ref{Images1}, (d)). {Nevertheless, the analogy remains essentially visual, because as we will show later, the breaking mechanisms differ strongly between our particle raft and the sea-ice.
+Yet, our experiment constitutes a model system to study fragmentation of a two-dimensional material, which constitutes a challenging domain relevant to sea-ice.}